H2RES-model/H2RES-core/README.md

 The new H2RES model is a linear optimization program.
 The model was developed during the [INTERENERGY project](https://interenergy.wp.fsb.hr/) and is being continuously updated by the research group from the Faculty of Mechanical Engineering and Naval Architecture, University of Zagreb, Croatia.

+The H2RES model was developed to support energy system modeling, development, and optimization.
+Its main contribution lies in the integration of power-to-X technologies and the assessment of their impact on system operation.

+H2RES is an open-source tool, which ensures transparency, allows verification of equations, and facilitates user-driven development.
+The model incorporates several energy storage technologies, including stationary batteries, hydrogen storage, electric vehicle batteries, and thermal storage in both individual and district heating systems.
+Integrating these storage options enhances demand flexibility, as they can accumulate energy, operate independently of immediate demand, and participate in markets and balancing services.

 ## Research team

 * Neven Duić - Faculty of Mechanical Engineering and Naval Architecture, University of Zagreb.